[PDF] New Education Policy 2023 – #NEP2023 Complete Information

 • The main focus of the council exam will be on the knowledge test so that students’ tendency to memorize ends.

-• Students are always under pressure with regard to council tests and rely on training to get more marks.
+• Students are always under pressure about council tests and rely on training to get more marks.
 But in the future, they can get freedom from it.

 • The education policy states that the various councils will prepare a practical model for board exams in the coming times.
 Such as annual and quarterly exams and units.